DaleMargel/Web-Survey/TechStack.md

 # Technology Stack
 At this point, we have selected PWA as our preferred approach.
 Depending on scale, there are a few stacks that can be used.
 I will list what I know in increasing capability.
+The names used here are my own.

 ---
 ## Minimal